hallokael/Compiler/README.md

 Variable: store,declare and change variables

-Vari: dynamic type: string and int
+Vari: dynamic type for string and int

 SubStateMent: statement splited by words such as "== > < ="